Chapter 28 : 27- A Choice of War

 “You said there were British Aurors here?”
 Harry asked after a moment’s silence, hoping to change the subject.

-“Well, what do you expect, their Head of Department had been captured by one of the most wanted Dark Wizards out there.”
+“Well what do you expect?
+Their Head of Office had been captured by one of the most wanted Dark Wizards out there.”
 Dawlish replied and for a split second he released a smile before allowing it to be overwhelmed by his grief again.

 Harry’s head sank into his pillow.
 He didn’t feel like much of a Head.
 In the past two days alone, two people had been killed trying to help Harry.
 First Natasha and now Gawain.
 He could not allow other people to die for him anymore, especially now that it was his job to protect them.